 Teacher-scholars in the Swenson College of Science and Engineering are able to take advantage of research and teaching resources at UMD, within the University of Minnesota system, and the Twin Ports.
 Check out some of the opportunities for collaboration that await you.

 At UMD, we are interested in solving complex challenges that affect our region and world.
 Swenson College is home to:

 - Large Lakes Observatory that studies large lakes around the world, including in our own backyard.

 - Minnesota Sea Grant is a federal-university partnership that focuses on water science.

 - University of Minnesota Institute on the Environment (IoE) is an interdisciplinary collaborative effort to solve the big environmental challenges that face us. [email protected] promotes interdisciplinary sustainability conversations and action on campus and in our community.

 - Natural Resources Research Institute (NRRI) uses science and engineering approaches to develop tools and solutions that leverage Minnesota's natural resources.

 - University MnDRIVE program connects researchers at the University with the State of Minnesota's key and emerging industries to address grand challenges.

-- Duluth is also home to the Office of Research and Development’s Mid-Continent Ecology Division of the Environmental Protection Agency.
+- Duluth is also home to the Great Lakes Toxicology and Ecology Division of the Environmental Protection Agency.

 - The Advanced Materials Center was recently established as a partnership between researchers in Swenson College and the State of Minnesota to solve problems and provide support for the region, in addition to training the next generation of materials scientists and engineers.

 - We co-manage the NOvA neutrino experiment’s Ash River Far Detector Laboratory, which is located two hours north of Duluth.